seburbandev/chuckle-cli/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License